-5. Contact me right away if you are having difficulties.
+6. Contact me right away if you are having difficulties.
 I'm more than willing to help in any way I can.
 Don't wait until you are hopelessly confused or behind.

-Reading and Assignment Schedule:
+Readings and Schedule

-The following is an overview of the required readings and assignments.
-Make a note now of the dates and times when assignments are due.
-Some modules require more reading than others, so plan ahead.
+The following is an overview of the weekly schedule.
+Make a note now of the dates and times when assignments are due, and note that some weeks require more reading than other weeks.